Panama Papers – A Different Perspective

 We cannot assume that because someone had financial affairs with M&F they were doing something wrong.
 To Assume – is to make an ASS out of U and ME.

-reveal the truth write articles which get clicks to their websites and more eyeballs that read the usual expected nonsense.
+reveal the truth write articles which get clicks to their websites and more eyeballs that read the usually expected nonsense.

 As in all things, there are lessons to be learned.
 Here’s how relevant parties can react to this leak, and protect their privacy in the future.